hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 #### `get_cpu_info()`

-Returns the CPU string read from `/proc/cpuinfo`, by combining information from the `vendor_id`, `family` and `model` lines (separated by an underscore).
+Returns the CPU string derived from the data in `/proc/cpuinfo`, by combining information from the `vendor_id`, `family` and `model` lines (separated by an underscore).